 - Ideally only used in inpatient settings to allow monitoring

-Different Benzodiazepines have different side effects; some of which are mild, and some of which are very severe.
-A challenge is that many Benzodiazepine side effects mirror symptoms of Alcohol Withdrawal Syndrome, making it difficult to tell what is actually the cause.
+Different Benzodiazepines have different side effects; some are mild, and some are very severe.
+A challenge is that many Benzodiazepine side effects mirror symptoms of AWS, making it difficult to tell what is actually the cause.
 Some common side effects of Benzodiazepines include: